aarongustafson/pwa-widgets/README.md

 A developer MAY define the following:

+* `auth` - boolean as to whether or not the Widget requires auth.
+False if not included.
 * `update` - the frequency (in seconds) a developer requests that the widget be updated; the actual update schedule will be at the discretion of the Widget Host, but will use the Service Worker’s Periodic Sync infrastructure.
 Effectively, this is a declarative way of defining a Periodic Sync event that makes a Request to the `data` URL and pushes it to the widget.
 When the widget is installed, the Periodic Sync would be created; when it is uninstalled, the event would be removed.
 * `icons` - an array of alternative icons to use in the context of this Widget; if undefined, the Widget icon will be the chosen icon from [the Manifest’s `icons` array](https://w3c.github.io/manifest/#icons-member).
 * `backgrounds` - an array of alternative background images (as [`ImageResource` objects](https://www.w3.org/TR/image-resource/)) that could be used in the template (if the Widget Host and template support background images).